yesh1312/www.srmosi-vdp.in/README.md

-# www.srmosi-vdp.in
 # SRM OSI Backend

 ## Setup Instructions

-1. Run `npm install` in the backend folder to install dependencies.
+1. Run `npm install` to install dependencies.
-2. Ensure your MySQL server is running and create the database and table with:
+2. Ensure your MySQL server is running and create the database and table using the following SQL:
    ```sql
    CREATE DATABASE srm_osi;
    USE srm_osi;